 If erosion is caused from teeth grinding, we would suggest a fitting for a mouth guard to protect your teeth while you sleep.
 This doesn’t cease the grinding, but protects your teeth and enamel while you clench your jaw in your sleep.

-If you are currently suffering from tooth erosion, please give Dr. Mark Caggiano’s office a call.
+If you are currently suffering from tooth erosion, please give Dr. Arkadi Razoumovich’s office a call.
 We offer various cosmetic dentistry treatments and can turn your smile around in just one visit.
-You can undergo a thorough dental cleaning, whitening, or the placement of porcelain veneers in Seattle at the practice of Mark Caggiano, DDS.
+You can undergo a thorough dental cleaning, whitening, or the placement of porcelain veneers in Seattle at the practice of Arkadi Razoumovich, DDS.
 Contact us today.

 Dr. Arkadi Razoumovitch, DDS provides cosmetic, restorative, and implant dentistry in a comfortable, professional environment.
 Dr. Razoumovich received his Doctor of Dental Surgery degree from The University of Washington.
 He has had extensive post-graduate training, including residency training at the University of California Los Angeles, and is a member of numerous professional organizations including The American Dental Association and The Academy of General Dentistry.
 Dr. Razoumovich makes dental treatment relaxed and comfortable for patients while enhancing their oral health and beautifying their smiles